top of page

 Park Access Survey

 Existing research points to public lands being disproportionately visited by white, wealthy, and able-bodied people.
-The Park Access Survey, developed in collaboration with VPF intern Nina Rizzi and students enrolled in the University of Vermont’s Environmental Problem-Solving course, is seeking survey respondents from communities that have been marginalized in outdoor spaces, including but not limited to BIPOC Americans, New Americans/Immigrants, and individuals with physical and cognitive disabilities.
+The Park Access Survey, developed in collaboration with students enrolled in the University of Vermont’s Environmental Problem-Solving course, is seeking survey respondents from communities that have been marginalized in outdoor spaces, including but not limited to BIPOC Americans, New Americans/Immigrants, and individuals with physical and cognitive disabilities.

 If you or someone you care for have not been able to enjoy all that Vermont’s state parks offer, we want to hear from you!